John Clarke (satirist): Mock interviews

-In 1989 Clarke and collaborator Bryan Dawe introduced weekly satirical mock interviews to television, and these short pieces became a regular and popular segment of the Nine Network current affairs programme A Current Affair.
+In 1987 or 1989 Clarke and collaborator Bryan Dawe introduced weekly satirical mock interviews to television, and these short pieces became a regular and popular segment of the Nine Network current affairs programme A Current Affair.
+These are described by Robert Phiddian & Jessica Milner as John Clarke's "most sustained comic attack on public mendacity."

 Each segment addressed a topical issue, with Dawe acting as the interviewer, while Clarke assumed the persona of a politician or other figure, who typically tries to avoid directly answering any of Dawe's questions.
 Unusually for the genre, Clarke never attempted to directly mimic the voice, manner or appearance of his subject.
 This feature set the segments apart from the typical approach to this form of satire, including Clarke's earlier series The Gillies Report (1985–86).

 The pair continued to do mock interviews for A Current Affair until 1997, satirising a range of figures including Paul Keating, Alexander Downer, George Bush, and Alan Bond.
 After a break, the pair reappeared on ABC TV's The 7.30 Report in a similar format.
 In 2013 the mock interviews became an eponymous program, Clarke and Dawe, which screened on ABC TV.
 The interviews were broadcast weekly on ABCTV and were made available online on both the ABC and on YouTube and for retail sale.
 This format of mock interviews was continued by John Bird and John Fortune on the British TV show Bremner, Bird and Fortune from 1999 onwards.

 The interviews have been compiled into books and CD releases.
 Great Interviews of the Twentieth Century won the ARIA Award for Best Australian Comedy Album in 1991.
 The Annual Report won the same award in 1992 and Secret Men's Business was nominated in 1997.